Sexual Violence and the Workplace: Information for Employers | National Sexual Violence Resource Center (NSVRC) Skip to main content

 U.S. Equal Employment Opportunity Commission (EEOC)

-Sexual Harassment and Facts About Sexual Harassment (2009) (1 p.) by EEOC.
+Sexual Harassment by EEOC.
 Provides legal information regarding sexual harassment in the workplace.

 Question and Answer for Small Employers on Employer Liability for Harassment by Supervisors by EEOC.
 This website provides answers to commonly asked questions regarding employers liability for sexual harassment.